FAQS

 Fees

 Take for example, 2 loans both with a quantum of $10,000 and 1 year in tenure, with the 1st loan at 11% p.a per year without any fees, while the 2nd has a lower interest of 10% p.a, but with an additional of one-time processing fee of $1,000 and 1% annual fee.
-The total fees of $1,000 and $100 make it slightly more expensive than the 1st, with an Effective Interest Rate (EIR) of 21% as you will pay a total of $2,100 in interest and fees.
+The total fees of $1,000 and $100 make it slightly more expensive than the 1st, despite a lower interest rate - with an Effective Interest Rate (EIR) of 21% as you will pay a total of $2,100 in interest and fees.

 There are times a lender may split the fees just to make it harder for you to compare.
-For one-time fees, they usually call it processing, faculty, set up or admin fee and for usage, they use terms like drawdown, usage, advance fee.
+For one-time fees, they usually call it processing, faculty, set up or admin fee and for usage, they use terms like drawdown, usage, and advance fee.
+This is the reason that you will notice that our articles are written, as much as possible, with as many of the other names of the same loan type and terms that might be used, through our careful research (take for example there are 5 different names for gear up loan in another of our article under our Glossary page).
+In fact, it has become such a nightmare that at times even an experienced relationship manager joining another bank or lender might become confused.

 Interest calculation method